kulpojke/nr218/calendar.md

     + Getting quick answers without working through problems will leave gaps in foundational knowledge needed for advanced coursework
     + The struggle of working through difficult concepts is often where the most valuable learning occurs

-That is not to say LLMs are never useful or appropriate to use, but you need to know its limitations.
+That is not to say LLMs are never useful or appropriate to use, but you need to know their limitations.

 ## Textbook

 We will read Essentials of Geographic Information Systems during this course.
 A free and online version of the textbook can be found [here](https://saylordotorg.github.io/text_essentials-of-geographic-information-systems)